Building a Bug-Out Bag: Complete 72-Hour Emergency Kit Guide

 Seasonal Maintenance Schedule

 A bug-out bag is not a set-it-and-forget-it project.
 Food expires, batteries drain, medications lose potency, and clothing needs change with the seasons.
+Our top-rated survival bracelets roundup covers which models hold up longest.
 A 15-minute check every six months keeps your bag ready.

 Spring Review (March-April)